 This hotpot is super comforting and makes a great family meal!
-Not only it comes together quick, but it is also healthy and so flavorful!
-It can easily be served as a noodle soup if you don't have a hot pot!
+Not only it comes together quickly, but it is also healthy and so flavorful!
+It can easily be served as noodle soup if you don't have a hot pot!

 Let me know in the comments if you try this recipe!

 - 2 lemongrass stalks halved